temparus/dotfiles/.docs/system/01_system.md

-# Setup
+# Gentoo System Setup Guide

-This is a general setup guide for Gentoo.
+This is a general system setup guide for Gentoo.
 If you encounter any problems with this guide, see the [guide in the Gentoo Wiki](https://wiki.gentoo.org/wiki/Full_Disk_Encryption_From_Scratch_Simplified)

 ## Table of Contents